Forensic Evaluations for Asylum Seekers: A Psychological, Medical and Legal Training

 Baylor College of Medicine designates this live activity for a maximum of 4.50 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-Ethics: The presentation, Forensic Evaluations for Asylum Seekers: A Psychological, Medical and Legal Training, has been designated by Baylor College of Medicine for 4.50 credit of education in medical ethics and/or professional responsibility.
+Ethics: The presentations, Psychological Evaluation of Asylum Seekers, Accessing Protection Under U.S. Law, and Introduction to the Forensic Medical Evaluation have been designated by Baylor College of Medicine for 2.75 credit of education in medical ethics and/or professional responsibility.

 - 4.50 AMA PRA Category 1 Credit™